AaltoSciComp/scicomp-docs/triton/apps/llms.rst

 Model weight conversions
 ------------------------
-Usually models produced in research are stored as weights from PyTorch or other frameworks.
+Usually, models produced in research are stored as weights from PyTorch or other frameworks.
 As for inference, we also have models that are already converted to different formats.